1. Stop spending so much on debt

 If you want to break free from your debt ASAP, your best bet is to take out a debt consolidation loan.
 You’ll trade in all of your current debts — credit cards, loans, everything — for a single monthly payment at a lower interest rate.

 A service called Credible will show you quotes from all the lenders in your area willing to give you a loan, which makes it easy for you to shop around and find the best rate.
 You can borrow up to $100,000 with no collateral at rates as low as 5.95%.

 Depending on how much interest you’re paying on your current debts, consolidating them with Credible could save you thousands of dollars and help you become debt-free years sooner.

-If your homeowners insurance bill seems steep, you might be able to cut it down to size by shopping around online for a better rate.
+If your homeowners insurance bill seems steep, you might be able to lower your premium by shopping around online for a better rate.

 Just go online and compare quotes from hundreds of insurers for free, in only two minutes.

 Answer a few basic questions, and you’ll instantly see the best deals available in your area.